flschr/bearblog-automation/README.md

 Click the **Fork** button at the top right of this page to create your own copy.

 ### 2. Configure your Blog
 Edit `feed2social/config.json` to define which feeds to monitor.
-You can add multiple feeds to the list.
+You can add multiple of these configuration blocks also with different, topic-related feeds to the configuration.

 ```json
 [